 10. What’s the best time of year to start earning the pass?

-That said, both of my Southwest Companion Passes were earned in December — better to have earned it than not!
+That said, all four of my Southwest Companion Passes were earned in December — better to have earned it than not!
 At least each was good for a year!

-I earned mine this way first because I had to wait until a mortgage application was complete in September and second I was literally surprised at the end of the year with a pass for the following year by referral points that came in all of a sudden!
+I earned mine this way first, because I had to wait until a mortgage application was complete in September and the second I was literally surprised at the end of the year with a pass for the following year by referral points that came in all of a sudden!

 Here is a timeframe/calendar I have laid out to help you with timing your Southwest Companion Pass.

 What questions do you have about the Southwest Companion Pass?

 - How the Southwest Companion Pass Changed My Life

 - 11 Ways to Meet the Minimum Spend on Your Southwest Credit Card